Skip to main content

 Improves quality of life

-Best noise cancelling headphones that can fully reduce surrounding noise can positively impact your wellbeing by reducing stress, and help you concentrate during work.
+Best noise-cancelling headphones that can fully reduce surrounding noise can positively impact your well-being by reducing stress and helping you concentrate during work.

 Apple AirPods Max in the city

-Loud ambient noise makes you raise up the volume, which isn’t healthy for your hearing.
+Loud ambient noise makes you raise the volume, which isn’t healthy for your hearing.

 Higher cost

 Noise-cancelling headphones tend to cost more, especially the higher-end ones.
-All the technology, microphones, and more sophisticated design cost money.
+All the technology, microphones, and more sophisticated designs cost money.

 To get decent noise-cancelling headphones, you’ll have to pay money for which you would get regular headphones with better comfort, better build quality, and especially better sound.